Alpxnz/Hello/README.md

 ### Hi there 👋

 Hello, I'm Alpha I'm a "developer" I'm 17 years old I'm just a fucked up Brazilian.
-Usually works on FiveM servers, but does some work on the user interface / UX ... although not much.
+Usually works on Discord, but does some work on the user interface / UX ... although not much.

 ### Stuff I know how to use.